candostyavuz/candost_DamnVulnerableDefi/README.md

 **My Exploit Pattern:** An exploit can be easily carried out by using the Receiver contract's address as the borrower in the lender pool and executing a flash loan until the balance is drained due to the service fees.
 A naive approach is to send the flash loan transaction 10 times.
 A more professional approach involves deploying an Attack.sol contract, which executes the flash loan in a single transaction until the balance is completely drained.

-**Takeaway**: For external / public functions, one should always remember that anyone (or everyone) can be and will be executing it on their behalf.
+**Takeaway:** For external / public functions, one should always remember that anyone (or everyone) can be and will be executing it on their behalf.
 In this case, deployer of the receiver contract should have a `tx.origin` check to see if the `flashLoan()` transaction is initialized by a authorized wallet.
 Also, reverting the flashLoan calls with exceptionaly high service fees might be a good idea.

+# 3- Truster:
+**Issue:** `TrusterLenderPool` enables making a low level call to any given `target` address with any given calldata.
+Since it is not a `delegatecall()` the `msg.sender` value will always be the pool contract.
+By using `flashLoand()` function, an attacker contract can make a low-level call to DVT ERC-20 token contract and set infinite number of allowence for itself.

+**My Exploit Pattern:** I have written the attacker contract which sets allowence for itself from the pool contract by sending relevant calldata.
+Also, another function enables attacker to make a `transferFrom()` call to withdraw stolen funds.

+**Takeaway:** Making calls to external contracts are dangerous.
+Trust no one.
+Limit your contracts with certain call types to only certain (trusted) addresses.